pollfish/docs/android-admob-adapter.md

 > **Note:** After you take your app live, you should request your account to get verified through Pollfish Dashboard in the App Settings area.

 > **Note:** There is an option to show **Standalone Demographic Questions** needed for Pollfish to target users with surveys even when no actually surveys are available.
 Those surveys do not deliver any revenue to the publisher (but they can increase fill rate) and therefore if you do not want to show such surveys in the Waterfall you should visit your **App Settings** are and disable that option.
+>

+## Step 7: Payouts on Screenouts

+In Market Research monetization users can get screened out within the survey since the Researcher might be looking a different user based on the provided answers.
+Screenouts do not deliver any revenue for the publisher nor any reward for the users.
+If you would like to activate payouts on screenouts too please follow the steps as described <a href="https://www.pollfish.com/docs/pay-on-screenouts">here</a>.